This Just In...

 Got something coming out?

-Here are a few new or recently expanded entries...
+Here are a few new and/or expanded entries...

 Drop a dime.
 Your comments, suggestions, corrections and contributions are always welcome.

 "...and I'll tell you right out that I'm a man who likes talking to a man that likes to talk.